Files containing a monumental 15.2 million U.K. data records between 2011 and 2016 were illegally accessed.

-In terms of how U.K. victims have been caught up in the breach, it has been described as a "process error" that led to historic U.K. customers' information being retained in the U.S. after customer identity validation checks were carried out.
-This in itself may amount to a breach, and we're investigating what right the U.K. arm of the company had to transfer U.K. customer information to the U.S. parent company, Equifax Inc.
+In terms of how U.K. victims have been caught up in the Equifax data breach, it has been described as a "process error" that led to historic U.K. customers' information being retained in the U.S. after customer identity validation checks were carried out.
+This in itself may amount to a data breach, and we're investigating what right the U.K. arm of the company had to transfer U.K. customer information to the U.S. parent company, Equifax Inc.

 Regulators apply pressure on Equifax

-The U.K.'s Financial Conduct Authority (FCA) and Information Commissioners' Office (ICO) are working together to investigate the breach, and have already raised concerns over how Equifax handled the discovery of the breach and the delay in warning authorities and consumers.
+The U.K.'s Financial Conduct Authority (FCA) and Information Commissioners' Office (ICO) are working together to investigate the data breach, and have already raised concerns over how Equifax handled the discovery of the breach and the delay in warning authorities and consumers.
 Astonishingly, the U.K. regulators were only made aware of the breach via the media on 8th September 2017 because Equifax failed to warn them.